Reviews on this site

-“Extent” will sometimes include the year of my first experience of the work.
-This is omitted when the experience fell earlier than 2013 (movies) or 2016 (books) and is not updated upon renewed acquaintance.
+“Extent” will also include the year of my first experience of the work.
+This is omitted only when the experience fell earlier than 2013 (movies) or 2016 (books) and is not updated upon renewed acquaintance.

 This field was originally intended to give a quick overview of publication type (e.g. TV vs. OVA), genre (e.g. SF), interrelationships within a franchise (e.g. sequel vs. spin-off) and significant credits: The kind of information that can very quickly put the subject description into context for a reader without spoiling the plot.

-Subsequent developments of the site, including the tagging system, creator credits, spoiler concealment and database-encoded franchise relationships, have left the categorization field in limbo.
-I use it less in newer reviews and may eventually drop it altogether.
+Subsequent developments of the site, including the tagging system, creator credits, spoiler concealment and database-encoded franchise relationships, have left the categorization field obsolete.
+It is being removed.

 An introduction to the item under review by means of its subject matter.
 For fiction, this basically means plot, occasionally phrased with value judgements.

-I don’t attribute much importance to foreknowledge of plot, so you may find “spoilers”.
-I try to keep these hidden, which looks like this: Hi.
-In a review, but not here, you can click/touch such fields to show text.
+I don’t attribute much importance to foreknowledge of plot but I hide “spoilers”, which looks like this: Hi.
+In a review, but not here, you can click or touch such fields to show text.